Kelsall Village Latest News

 7:30pm, Community Centre

-Update on Alex Staniforth's Everest quest: Alex Staniforth (18) is training hard for his record-breaking attempt on Everest, including high intensity intervals in the pool and on his bike plus weight training plus long mountain walks and climbs.
-He flies out from Manchester on 29th March and plans to return on 2nd June.
+Update on Alex Staniforth's Everest quest: Alex Staniforth (18) has been training hard for his record-breaking attempt on Everest, including high intensity intervals in the pool and on his bike plus weight training plus long mountain walks and climbs.
+He flew out from Manchester on 29th March and plans to return on 2nd June.
 Supporters will be able to follow progress on his blog.
-Alex has secured £30,000 sponsorship for his attempt to be the youngest Briton to climb Everest via the southeast ridge, and, to date, has raised £1000 for REACT and CLIC Sargent, his chosen charities.
+Alex has secured £30,000 sponsorship for his attempt to be the youngest Briton to climb Everest via the southeast ridge, and, to date, has raised £4300 for REACT and CLIC Sargent, his chosen charities.
 Click here if you would like to make a donation.
-Our best wishes are with Alex as he completes his preparation fot this once in a lifetime expedition.
+Our best wishes are with Alex on this once in a lifetime expedition.

 New website designer in Kelsall: Kelsall resident Claire Tindall has set up CMTPrime (www.cmtprime.com), a new website business that creates "sensibly priced custom-made websites", and provides web hosting, domain name, and bespoke email services.
 Claire also produces Northwest Alive, a community website that promotes regional businesses and disseminates good local and regional news and success stories.